rdelpoux/rdelpoux.github.io/MotorModeling/PMSMControl.md

 ![](../img/PMSM/MecaControl.png)

-Considering a motor withour load, the load torque can be reduced to the motor friction modeled as :
+Considering a motor without load, the load torque can be reduced to the motor friction modeled as :
 $$
 \tau_r = f\Omega
 $$